xiejiapengoooo/audio-to-text/README.md

 - [ ] Improve the frontend styling, including the page background and overall visual design.
 - [ ] Add support for large audio files.
+- [ ] Add support for deleting files.